IO Interactive: Management buyout, further Hitman games, 007 and Project Fantasy (2017–present)

-In June 2020, IO Interactive announced Hitman 3, the conclusion to their World of Assassination trilogy, which was released on 20 January 2021 for Windows computers and current and next-gen consoles, with IO publishing the game themselves.
+In June 2020, IO Interactive announced Hitman 3, the conclusion to its World of Assassination trilogy, which was released on 20 January 2021 for Windows computers and current and next-gen consoles, with IO publishing the game themselves.

 In November 2020, the company announced Project 007, an original James Bond video game, working closely with licensors MGM and Eon Productions.
-IO studio director Hakan Abrak said they had spent about two years in preparing a pitch to the Bond license holders, knowing that the current rights holders, Barbara Broccoli and Michael G. Wilson were dissatisfied with the amount of violence in past Bond video games.
+IO studio director Hakan Abrak said it had spent about two years in preparing a pitch to the Bond license holders, knowing that the current rights holders, Barbara Broccoli and Michael G. Wilson were dissatisfied with the amount of violence in past Bond video games.
 IO's Bond will be a wholly original character and not use any of the film actors' likenesses, and Abrak anticipates that this game would be the start of a trilogy of Bond games.
-Abrak expected that the game would require them to double their current staff of 200 employees to 400 by the time the first Bond game is released.
+Abrak expected that the game would require it to double its current staff of 200 employees to 400 by the time the first Bond game is released.
 The game was officially unveiled as 007 First Light in June 2025.

 IOI Barcelona, based in Barcelona, Spain, was announced in April 2021.
 The studio is to assist IOI on its active projects, including further Hitman entries and 007 First Light.

 In February 2023, IO Interactive announced Project Fantasy, this new IP is set to be an online fantasy RPG, a departure from IO's Hitman games.

-IOI Brighton, in Brighton, England, was announced by the company in July 2023.
-The studio initially will support IO's 007 First Light, Project Fantasy and Hitman.
+IO Interactive announced in March 2023 that they would be establishing a new office in Turkey called IOI Istanbul.
+The company also announced that another studio would open in Brighton, England in July of that year.
+IOI Brighton would help support the development of IO's 007 First Light, Project Fantasy and Hitman.

-Partnership with Build A Rocket Boy
+In June 2026, IO Interactive announced that it would be laying off staff after Microsoft and Xbox withdrew their publishing and funding support from Project Fantasy's development.
+While IO Interactive indicated that they would continue to work on Project Fantasy despite the setback, the loss of funding resulted in the closure of IOI Istanbul.

+Expansion into third party publishing

-In 2024, IO Interactive introduced IOI Partners starting with the publication of MindsEye, a AAA title from Leslie Benzies's Build A Rocket Boy.
-IOI is responsible for the game's marketing and distribution and MindsEye serves as a demonstration of the Everywhere platform.
-Hakan Abrak, CEO of IO Interactive, mentioned that the game is well along in its development.
+In 2024, IO Interactive established IOI Partners, a publishing label.
+The first project to be announced was MindsEye, from Leslie Benzies's Build A Rocket Boy.
+IOI was responsible for the game's marketing and distribution and MindsEye serves as a demonstration of the Everywhere platform.
+Hakan Abrak, CEO of IO Interactive, mentioned that the game was well along in its development.

+MindsEye was released in June 2025 to an overwhelmingly negative reception.
+In March 2026, IOI Partners ended its relationship with Build a Rocket Boy, handing the publishing for MindsEye back to the developer and cancelling a planned crossover with Hitman.